CloudCanvas/cloudcanvas/packages/components/README.md

 You should also add your component to the `componentCatalog` in `domain/components.ts`.

-And the final step at present is to add the required data to be collected into the `addResource.ts` component.
+And the final step at present is to add the required data to be collected into the `addResource.tsx` component.
 We plan on moving this to the catalog as an array of actions to be taken in future.

 ## Improvements